What Is The Drug Education Forum

 We believe that drug education should help children and young people develop their knowledge about drugs, their skills in taking decisions, and to develop a positive attitude towards their own health.

-Drug education mustn't be a subject just for schools or the youth service; evidence suggests that parents and carers who talk to their children regularly about drugs, alcohol and tobacco have a beneficial effect.
+Drug education mustn’t be a subject just for schools or the youth service.
+Evidence suggests that parents and carers who talk to their children regularly about drugs, alcohol and tobacco have a beneficial effect.
+Basic knowledge about drugs and their effects, for example – how long does THC stay in your hair, is crucial.

 The Drug Education Forum was established in 1995 by a range of organisations that felt that there needed to be an independent voice for drug education in England.